yu-iskw/bisecting-kmeans/docs/blog-article.md

 The latest released Apache Spark 1.6 introduced a distributed bisecting k-means clustering algorithm ([SPARK-6517](https://issues.apache.org/jira/browse/SPARK-6517)) which is a kind of hierarchical clustering algorithm.
 Hierarchical clustering algorithm is one of the most widely used clustering algorithms.
-Its outputs a hierarchy, a structure that is more informative than the unstructured set of clusters returned by flat clustering like k-means clustering.
+It outputs a hierarchy, a structure that is more informative than the unstructured set of clusters returned by flat clustering like k-means clustering.
 In this post, we highlight the bisecting k-means clustering in MLlib.

 ## Bisecting k-means